Windows 10 KVM with GPU Passthrough

 - Remove console device

-- Add a second CDROM device with the Windows VirtIO driver ISO
+- Add a second CDROM device with the VirtIO driver ISO

 - Set CDROM device 1 as primary boot device

-- Add PCI Host devices for dedicated GPU and GPU audio
+- Add PCI Host devices for the dedicated GPU (video and audio may be separate devices)

 - Add an IVSHMEM device for Looking Glass, with the correct amount of memory for the display setup: